satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Quantifying an open-review system

-There exist metrics for quantifying the importance of an author or reviewer (Hirsch, 2005; Bollen et al., 2009), but we know of no metrics used in either article review or in code review for quantifying any of their contributions (whether the contribution is an article, review, comment on a review, or any portions thereof).
+There exist metrics for quantifying the importance of an article or author (Hirsch, 2005; Bollen et al., 2009), but we know of no metrics used in either article review or in code review for quantifying any of their contributions (whether the contribution is an article, review, comment on a review, or any portions thereof).
 Metrics have many uses in